-The Resilient Lands and Water Initiative in Hawai'i illuminated current partnerships who are working to conserve the natural lands and waters and prepare them for impending climate change The Resilient Lands and Water Initiative Final Report: Hawai'i Page 23 impacts.
-The Hawaiian Islands are immensely variable not only between islands but even within each individual island.
-Micro climates and regions create very different issues with unique consequences and solutions.
-In light of this, landscape scale solutions that may often work for a landscape in the contiguous United States where connectivity is not lacking would not hold precedence in Hawai'i or other island regions.
-Throughout the RLW project, many lessons were learned in terms of collaborating across organizations, disciplines and islands.
-Lessons learned throughout the RLW processes include the following:
+The Resilient Lands and Water Initiative in Hawai'i illuminated current partnerships that are working to conserve the natural lands and waters and prepare them for impending climate change impacts.
+The Hawaiian Islands are immensely variable, not only between islands but even within each individual island.
+Microclimates and regions create very different issues with unique consequences and solutions.
+In light of this, landscape-scale solutions that may often work for a landscape in the contiguous United States may be less relevant at the small scales seen in Hawai'i or other island regions.
+Throughout the RLW project, many lessons were learned in terms of collaborating across organizations, disciplines and islands, which may be especially relevant to other islands or small-scale, isolated areas.
+These lessons include:

-• Organizations may be doing resilience activities without knowing it.
-Individuals, organizations, and partnerships using our mapping products may discover similar projects to their own which are classified as resilience activities.

-• Many organizations have not yet integrated climate change into their plans.
-By giving examples of resilience activities, we can help organizations identify which activities are feasible to include in their existing management plans.

-• Even within a small geography like Hawai'i, often organizations are unaware of others doing similar activities across the landscape.
+- Organizations may be doing resilience activities without knowing it.
+Individuals, organizations, and partnerships using our mapping products may discover similar projects to their own which are classified as resilience activities. - Many organizations have not yet integrated climate change into their plans.
+By giving examples of resilience activities, we can help organizations identify which activities are feasible to include in their existing management plans. - Even within a small geography like Hawai'i, organizations are often unaware of others doing similar activities across the landscape.
 Our mapping product clearly displays where partnerships are working and what they are doing in terms of resilience.
-Based on proximity and project type, organizations may be able to combine efforts to increase impact and potentially decrease costs.

-• Many organizations are already performing actions across the landscapes that are addressing one or more impacts of climate change.

-• Some of the climate change impacts are beyond control or scope of some organizations/partnerships.

-• Many existing organizational/partnership plans are not up to date with scientific findings.
+Based on proximity and project type, organizations may be able to combine efforts to increase impact and potentially decrease costs. - Many organizations are already performing actions across the landscapes that are addressing one or more impacts of climate change. - Some of the climate change impacts are beyond control or scope of some organizations/partnerships. - Many existing organizational/partnership plans are not up to date with scientific findings.